 What is product-market fit research?

 Marc Andreessen, most well-known as the co-founder of Andreessen Horowitz, was the first to use the phrase “product-market fit” in a 2007 blog post.
 He defined it as “being in a good market with a product that can satisfy that market.”
-Product-market fit research doesn’t just help B2B companies determine how well their product can satisfy a market’s needs.
+However, product-market fit research doesn’t just help B2B companies determine how well their product can satisfy a market’s needs.
 It also estimates the potential size of that market.

 There are three problems to be solved while doing product-market fit research: